 Order inflow numbers need to show a healthier trend, which will be difficult under these conditions, he said.
 More importantly, since orders are fewer to come by, they are often bagged on very low rates.

 and industry experts is that average capacity utilisation continues to remain low.
 “While inquires in the domestic segment have increased in the recent past, the conversion of the same into actual orders is likely to be prolonged since capacity utilisation continues to linger at lower levels,” analyst with Emkay wrote in a report on Thermax dated February 12.

 According to the Reserve Bank of India (RBI) data, at the aggregate level, capacity utilisation in the manufacturing sector recorded a slight uptick at 71.8 per cent in the quarter ended September 2017.
 It is, however, marginally lower from 72% reported a year ago.

 According to TK Sridhar, chief financial officer, ABB India, the pick-up is more operating expenditure driven, while capital expenditure continues to elude.
 “We have been able to diversify our customer base from conventional sectors to those where we see more customer visibility, which helps us to grow in a challenging market.
 Now or later, the market is bound to revive, but how long it will take is anyone’s bet.
 We keep preparing for this revival though,” he added.

+Industry officials point to a positive trend in sectors, including power transmission, roads and oil refining.
 However, there are concerns over a decline in government spending, which has been the primary contributor of investments so far.
 “There is not much demand for capital goods because of the low capacity utilisation and hence it is only on the infra side that we are seeing positive signs.
 Here, too, the government will go slow on cutting back on capex and demand for machinery will be gradual,” Sabnavis added.